urbaman/HomeLab/Kubernetes/Traefik/readme.md

 helm repo update
 ```

-## Modify the values to see the persistent volume claim
+## Modify the values to see the persistent volume claim (Only for no HA with Treafik's cert managing)

 ```bash
 helm show values traefik/traefik > traefik.yaml